apache/openserverless/VARIABLES.md

 ## General info:

-OpenServerless Tasks variable are tipically set issuing a command like `ops config VARIABLE=<value>`.
-These variable are stored under the `~/.nuv/config.json` file.
+OpenServerless Tasks variable are typically set issuing a command like `ops config VARIABLE=<value>`.
+These variable are stored under the `~/.ops/config.json` file.
 Variables name are splitted over the `_` character and the resulting parts are used to compose a json nested object having all the parts, that is given a variable with value `OPERATOR_COMPONENT_MINIO=true` the resulting json persisted into the configuration file will be something like

 ```json
 {